fuse-code-support/FuseCodePoc/README.md

 ## License

-Eclipse Public License, Version 1.0 or later
+Eclipse Public License, either version 1.0 or (at your option) any later version.

-Copyright © 2017,2018 by David Orme
+Copyright © 2017-2018 by David Orme